By Nicole Mayer and Ivan Villegas

 WOODLAND, CA – Deputy District Attorney Frits Van Der Hoek considered this week in Yolo County Superior Court whether questioning could continue in light of the many objections defense attorney Alan Donato made during a trial setting conference for a felony case involving alleged gang activity.

-As a previously convicted juvenile, Ruben Gutierrez Gamboa faces two felony charges of possession of a firearm and carrying a concealed firearm in a vehicle.
+As a previously convicted juvenile, the accused faces two felony charges of possession of a firearm and carrying a concealed firearm in a vehicle.
 This also included multiple sentence enhancements of criminal street gang activity.

 After Donato began to question Deputy Probation Officer Juan Gil about their police report, DDA Van Der Hoek objected, stating: